rupansh/generic-ota-app/README.md

 ## TO-DO

 - Add Inline Building support with AOSP(Probably with **Android.bp**)
-- Add a **background service** which auto checks for updates every n hours and sends a notification
 - Feel free to make requests **appropriate** for a generic app in my **telegram** ( **@rupansh** )